linode/docs/docs/tools-reference/custom-kernels-distros/install-a-custom-distribution-on-a-linode/index.md

 This section covers how to move your custom installation over to an **ext4** formatted disk so it can take advantage of these tools.

+{{< note >}}
+These features are not available even if you formatted the disk to *ext4* during installation because *direct disk* was selected during disk creation.
+{{</ note >}}

 ### Prepare your Linode

+1. Create some room for two new disks.
+One will be formatted *ext4* to move the file system to and one will be for *swap*.
+To make more room, consider deleting the initial distribution that was created during Linode creation.

 1. [Create a new ext4 disk](/docs/platform/disk-images/disk-images-and-configuration-profiles/#creating-a-blank-disk).
-The new disk should be large enough to accommodate the root filesystem that was created on your raw disk.
+The new disk should be large enough to accommodate the root filesystem that was created on your raw disk (2000 MB).
 You can make this as large as you'd like, but you should leave enough space for a separate swap partition.
-For our example, we'll name this disk *Boot-New*.
+For this example, we'll name this disk *Boot-New*.

-2. From the **Create a new Disk** page, create a swap disk by choosing *swap* for the disk type.
+1. Create the second new disk and choose *swap* for the disk type.
 The size of this disk will depend upon your needs, but it's recommended that you make it between 256-512MB to start.
 We'll label this disk *Swap*.

-3. [Create a new configuration profile](/docs/platform/disk-images/disk-images-and-configuration-profiles/#configuration-profiles) with a name of your choice.
+1. [Create a new configuration profile](/docs/platform/disk-images/disk-images-and-configuration-profiles/#configuration-profiles) with a name of your choice.
 For this example, we'll call the new profile *Installer-New* and it will use the following options:

     **Installer-New profile**